 The following sections provide examples of how to use the PL/SQL procedures that are a part of this script.

-Note: The purge-script.sql PL/SQL script cannot be used on a SQL Server database.
+Note: The purge soainfra oracle.sql PL/SQL script cannot be used on a SQL Server database.

-8.9.1 Selectively Deleting Instances Using a Filter Criteria
+8.11.1 Selectively Deleting Instances Using a Filter Criteria

 Use the instance filter to selectively delete instances.